 By the way, once you get the lead, here is some advice about how to move them through your sales funnel as a financial advisor.

-Niche focus helps financial advisors who want to get Google to send them more traffic to their website
+Niche focus helps Google send you more traffic

 The more niche specific you are, the faster you will get authority on Google.
 If you are targeting a small niche segment of the population, you are going to have only a small amount of queries a month, but the people who visit you will be more likely to be qualified.